saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 Flublok contains recombinant HAproteins of the three strains of inﬂuenza virus speciﬁed by health authorities for inclusion in the annual seasonal vaccine.
-These proteins function as antigens which induce a humoral immune response, measured by hemagglutination ( )
+These proteins function as antigens which induce a humoral immune response, measured by hemagglutination hibiti
+(HI)
-)
+tib d )

 requirements.
-For the2024 2025inﬂuenzaseasonit is formulatedtocontain135mcgHA
+For the2024-2025inﬂuenzaseasonit is formulatedtocontain135mcgHA
 per 0.5mLdose, with45mcgHAof eachof thefollowing3inﬂuenzavirusstrains:A/West
 Virginia/30/2022 (A/Wisconsin/67/2022 pdm09-like virus) (H1N1), A/Massachusetts/18/
 2022 (H3N2) and B/Austria/1359417/2021.